CLDennien/plugin-readme/wpjobadder/readme.txt

 #### Features:

 *   Fetch multiple JobAdder xml files, just separate the urls by a `|` character.
-*   Jobs are fetched in the background hourly, the plugin will not slow down your site.
+*   Jobs are fetched in the background hourly.
-*   Other...
+*   Integration with ACF.

 #### Documentation